 The incentives and the institutions that are designed to generate trust and confidence in public science are not necessarily present in the private sector.
 Whilst financial risk to a company’s investment may provide an incentive for strong internal peer review, the risk to the public from private-sector innovation would be expected to be covered by a regulator, if indeed effective regulation is imposed.
 There are differing norms for transparency, such as the role of the sponsor in experimental design, material provision, editorial roles, access to data and IP rights.
 In general, publics are less trustful of private sector science, in part because of major scandals, and in part because of the private interest in minimal regulation.

 Initial work on a taxonomy of overlaps between public and private science, and towards the development of an implementation plan for the project have been put on hold because of COVID-related priorities.
+The ISC is reconsidering its initial objectives for this project and how to include an initiative on science in the private sector in the Action Plan 2022-2024.

 - Governance for Sustainability